 While living in Oregon has its benefits, including outdoor activity and local gyms, putting in the extra effort is important to being successful.
 In the weight room, for example, you need to develop a plan that will assist you along the way.

 When it comes to building muscle and bulking up, rushing into a weight room without a strategy is not an ideal technique.
 Why?
 It all comes down to injuries.
 In other words, the chances of getting injured increases substantially if you aren’t sure what you’re doing.
-If you follow the tips listed below, however, you’ll be able to pack on lean muscle a lot easier and be well on your way to achieving your fitness goals.
+You need to be targeting all of the major muscle groups but you need to be doing it effectively, with good form.
+If you follow the tips listed below you’ll be able to pack on lean muscle a lot easier and be well on your way to achieving your fitness goals.

 Don’t Let Stress Weigh You Down: Stress comes in many different forms – whether financial, physical, or emotional.
 Whatever the case, stress not only has the ability to lower your confidence level, it also has the ability to kill muscle gains dead.
 This means that all the hard work you’ve invested in the weight room can be gone within a matter of a few stressful days.
 So, how does stress kill muscle gain?
 It starts with cortisol – a type of catabolic hormone.